judus/minimal-framework/README.md

 This is a skeleton for a new project.
 Install the framework with composer.

-The framework core has its own repository: https://github.com/judus/maduser-minimal
+The framework package is here: https://github.com/judus/maduser-minimal

 ## Requirements